Pacific Puddle Jump – 3,000 Miles From Mexico to French P…

-Pacific crossing preparation has gotten complicated with all the routing options and rally schedules flying around.
-As someone who has made the puddle jump and lived to tell about it, I learned everything there is to know about getting from Mexico to French Polynesia.
+Pacific crossing preparation has evolved with all the routing options and rally schedules flying around.
+As someone who has made the puddle jump and lived to tell about it, I spent months getting comfortable with getting from Mexico to French Polynesia.
 Today, I will share it all with you.

 Timing Your Departure

-Probably should have led with this section, honestly.
+Probably should have led with this topic, to be honest.
 Most boats depart between late February and early April.
 Earlier departures risk lingering Pacific High pressure, which can leave boats becalmed for days—and trust me, there’s nothing more frustrating than drifting in glassy calm 1,000 miles from anywhere.
 Later departures compress your South Pacific season before cyclone season begins in November.

 The Pacific Puddle Jump Rally coordinates departures from Banderas Bay, Mexico, providing weather routing, social events, and safety coordination.
 Many first-time Pacific crossers find the rally structure reassuring, and the friendships you make last throughout the cruising season ahead.